aryans98/row-counter/README.md

 # row-counter
-made a counter app using HTML, CSS & JavaScript
+made an interactive counting website using HTML, CSS & JavaScript